danidiaz/dep-t/README.md

 situations.
 There are even [specialized libraries](http://hackage.haskell.org/package/rio) that support it.

-Here's a function which obtains its dependencies from the environment record:
+Here's a function which obtains its dependencies from the monomorphic
+environment:

     mkControllerIO :: (HasLogger IO e, HasRepository IO e) => Int -> ReaderT e IO String mkControllerIO x = do